meeber/titor/README.md

 # Config

-Titor requires a `.titorrc` file in your package root.
-This file may be in YAML or JSON format.
+Titor requires a `.titorrc.yml` file in your package root.

 Required: